 What’s one thing that you love about this Campus?

-How would you summarize your experiences?
+How would you summarize your experience in Cozad?

-Is there anything that surprised you?
+Is there something that surprised you about Silicon Valley?

 Were you always interested in entrepreneurship?